-The hardest part of buying a domain name is identifying a domain name you like that’s available.
-If you’ve managed to come up with a domain name idea someone else hasn’t already taken, here’s our advice on how and where to buy it
+The hardest part of buying a domain name is identifying one you like that's available.
+If you've managed to come up with a domain name idea someone else hasn't already taken, here's our advice on how and where to buy it

 - Check other company names.
 Be wary about registering a domain that's similar to another company's name, particular if they are one of your competitors.

 - Search other domain extensions.
 For instance, if you're buying the .com domain, is anyone else using the .co.uk version?
 If so, is there scope for your customers to get confused?
 If not, consider buying it too.